Neena777/Demo/academic-registration/README.md

         request : {"userId":2,"firstName":"Tim","lastName":"John","role":"STUDENT"}
         response : {httpCode: 200, "User created successfully"}

-    Post Method "/registration" with
+    Post Method "/register" with
         request : {"userId":1,"courseId":"100"}
         response : {httpCode: 200, "User registration completed successfully"}

 ### Future enhancements to this project

-1. Add more test cases and coverage for the functionality
+1. Add more test cases and coverage for the functionality.
+2. Implement Spring security.
-2. Implement the rest of the CRUD features.
+3. Implement the rest of the CRUD features.
-3. Add the concept of a Class for a Professor and Students, so that we have fine grain control on professor-student relationship with a class.
+4. Add the concept of a Class for a Professor and Students, so that we have fine grain control on professor-student relationship with a class.
-4. Implement JVM Level Caching for the Course details while fetching the data using EH Cache to enhance the performance.
+5. Implement JVM Level Caching for the Course details while fetching the data using EH Cache to enhance the performance.
-   We could even look at the possibility of a caching mechanism like Redis or Couchbase.
-5. Use AWS API gateway for scalability.
-We could use monitoring tools like AWS Kinesis and store the data in AWS RDS.
-6. Implement Authentication using API Gateway.